Chris Langham: Arrest and conviction

 Langham had paid with his credit card for access to a site entitled "European Lolita Sex" in 1999.
-On the evening that the public was made aware of the scope of Operation Ore, Langham had contacted police to report his "concern" about spam emails, with links to paedophile sites, which he said he was receiving.
+On the evening that the public was made aware of the scope of Operation Ore, Langham had contacted police to report his "concern" about spam emails, with links to child pornography sites, which he said he was receiving.
 The prosecution said that he had contacted police because he had "panicked" and "wanted to give the impression of being a good citizen".

 During his trial, he was also accused of having sex with an under-age girl in upmarket hotels, his West End dressing room, his car, and his home.
 The accuser claimed this had started when she was 14 years old.
 Langham denied the charges and claimed he had only had sex with her when she was 18.
 He was found not guilty of six counts of indecent assault and two counts of buggery between January 1996 and April 2000.

 On 2 August 2007, Langham was convicted on charges of downloading child sexual abuse images and videos.
-He was sentenced to ten months in prison and was placed on the sexual offenders register for ten years.
+He was sentenced to 10 months in prison and was placed on the sexual offenders register for 10 years.
 Before sentencing, the judge said that "some of the children viewed are clearly prepubescent...
 The worst video was 15 minutes long and it showed in quite graphic detail the sadistic brutalisation of an eight-year-old girl in the UK, with some serious sexual offences against her".

-He was released on 14 November 2007, after his sentence was reduced to six months on appeal.
+Langham was released on 14 November 2007, after his sentence was reduced to six months on appeal.
 Dame Heather Steel, who gave the decision, said that the court viewed Langham's explanation that he viewed the child sexual abuse images for research as "highly improbable", but could not reject it, although he was still guilty of encouraging "despicable acts" through downloading the images of child sexual abuse.
 On his release, Langham stated, "My life has been ruined, but my conscience is clear" and complained that the media "completely ignored" the court's "acceptance based upon all the evidence and expert opinion that I have no sexual interest in children".
-Despite this, after the trial Detective Superintendent Paul Fotheringham of Kent Police continued to insist to journalists, "Langham doesn’t like the label, but I am satisfied that he is a paedophile".
+Despite this, after the trial, Detective Superintendent Paul Fotheringham of Kent Police continued to insist to journalists, "Langham doesn’t like the label, but I am satisfied that he is a paedophile".